These places are really out of this world, even by Ireland’s standards! Here is the 21 of the very best.

 Glenoe Waterfall, Co.
 Antrim.
 A beautiful waterfall nestling in the glens of Antrim.
 A short stroll from the charming village of Glenoe, steps and paths wind around a small glen with one of the most picturesque waterfalls in Ireland.

 Ranked Number 1 attraction on TripAdvisor for County Donegal.
 Climbing to this point on Slieve League Cliffs in County Donegal is a truly memorable experience.
 The views are fantastic!
 Highly recommended to add this place to the list of places to visit!

 Glenveagh National Park is one of six national parks in Ireland.
 Situated in the Northwest of Co.
 Donegal, Glenveagh encompasses some 16,000 hectares in the heart of the Derryveagh Mountains.
 Such a great wilderness is the haunt of many interesting plants and animals.
 These lands were managed as a private deer forest before becoming a national park in 1975.
 With the completion of public facilities, Glenveagh National Park was officially opened to the public in 1986.

 8. Glencar Waterfall, Co.
 Leitrim

-Number 1 attraction on tripadvisor for Co.
+Number 1 attraction on TripAdvisor for Co.
 Leitrim.
-Gainted Certificate of Excellence in 2014.
+Granted Certificate of Excellence in 2014.
 Glencar Waterfall is situated near Glencar Lake, 11 kilometres west of Manorhamilton, County Leitrim.
 It is particularly impressive after rain and can be viewed from a lovely wooded walk.
 There are more waterfalls visible from the road, although none is quite as romantic as this one.